SoahLi/Ferd-Math/README.md

 # Ferd-Math Derivative Calculator

 A graphing and step-by-step Calculator
-Built using React, P5JS, MathJs, MathJax, and Nerdamer
+Built using React, P5JS, MathJs, MathJax, and MathQuill

 ### `Solve.js`